danilosierrac/contenthackday/README.md

 ##Credits

-The layout design was inspired by [Andrew McCarthy's website](http://andrevv.com/) I am looking that all people joining follow the [Hackathon Code of Conduct] (http://hackcodeofconduct.org/)and the guidelines of the [Hack Day Manifesto](http://hackdaymanifesto.com/)
+*The layout design was inspired by [Andrew McCarthy's website](http://andrevv.com/) *I am looking that all people joining follow the [Hackathon Code of Conduct] (http://hackcodeofconduct.org/) *and the guidelines of the [Hack Day Manifesto](http://hackdaymanifesto.com/)
-2014

 ## Supporters